Jaycee Carroll

-Jaycee Don Carroll (born April 16, 1983) is a former American-born naturalized Azerbaijani professional basketball player.
+Jaycee Don Carroll (born April 16, 1983) is an American-born naturalized Azerbaijani former professional basketball player.
 He has also represented the senior Azerbaijani national team.
-While playing college basketball for the Utah State University Aggies, he was best known for his scoring prowess, shooting ability, shooting range, and endurance.
+While playing college basketball for the Utah State University Aggies, he was known for his scoring prowess, shooting ability, shooting range, and endurance.
 He has the 2nd highest 3 point field goal percentage in NCAA Division I history.
 He is the Aggies' all-time scoring leader, and also holds 9 other school records.
 When he finished his college basketball career, he had the 14th most 3 pointers made, and 52nd most points scored in NCAA DI history.

 High school career

 As a sophomore at Evanston High School, in Evanston, Wyoming, Carroll earned a spot on the varsity squad.
 During his junior year, he averaged 27.4 points, 3.3 steals and 2.8 assists per game.
 To gain these stats Jaycee shot 20,000 shots that summer with his father the coach of the freshman team.
 In his senior year, he set the state record for points per game at 39.4.
 Additionally, he averaged 9.1 rebounds and 3.6 steals per game.
 During a game against Green River, Jaycee scored 56 points, making 14 of 16 three-point attempts.
-Jaycee was named the Wyoming Gatorade Player of the Year, as both a junior and senior.
+Jaycee was named the Wyoming Gatorade Player of the Year as both a junior and senior.
 Carroll chose to play college ball at Utah State University, in nearby Logan, Utah.
+Carroll also ran track and field at Evanston and reached the state championships in multiple events.